ROMANIAN ORPHAN STUDIES

 THE ROMANIAN ORPHAN STUDIES (1998)

 Children adopted before 6 months showed significant recovery.
-Many developed secure attachments, achieved normal cognitive development, and were indistinguishable from the control group by later childhood.
+Many developed secure attachments, achieved normal cognitive development, and were indistinguishable from the control group by the time of later childhood.

 Separation alone does not cause developmental damage, but the absence of any early attachment—i.e., privation—leads to more serious, long-term consequences.